sinoroc/kb/src/python/packaging.rst

 compiled before running.

 The advantage is that a source distribution is universal.
-It is not tied to a specific operating system, CPU architecture, etc. The source distribution is the *purest* form of distribution, it can be used to build all the binary distributions for all targets.
+It is not tied to a specific operating system, CPU architecture, etc.
+The source distribution
+can be used to build all the built distributions for all targets.

 Source distributions are *gzip*'ed *tar* files with the ``.tar.gz.`` extension.